team-dev-docs/devdocsprod-dev-docs/docs/Quickstart.md

 Once you have installed the GitHub App and selected which repo(s) to connect, come back to [app.docs.dev](https://app.docs.dev/) and close the loop by inputting which repo your documentation lives in.
 Congrats!
 Now you're all set up and ready to go!
 Select **Edit docs** to open up the web editor and get going.

-See here [LINK DOC] for a step by step guide on connecting your existing docs.
+See [here](/docs/editor/connect-existing-docs-repo-to-editor) for a step by step guide on connecting your existing docs.

 ## Support